 We are a website about the country of Poland in central Europe with the aim of providing useful advertising and information to those that want it.
 If you wish to advertise on Poland Explorer please follow the details below.

-For a limited time it is only 50 PLN or £10.00 to advertise on Poland Explorer for any businesses that we are happy to include.
+The cost of advertising starts from only 50 PLN or £10.00 on Poland Explorer for any businesses that we are happy to include.
 Accommodation, eating establishments and property advertisers, have separate sections on which to advertise.
 See below for more details.

 1. If your business is not to do with accommodation, eating establishments and property then, you can have an entry as a full web page advertisement including a web link back to your own business or organisations website.
-It will cost just 50 PLN or £10 per annum.
-For an example of a full web page click here.
+Please see our Advertising Rates & Charges.
+For an example of what a full web page will look like, click here.

-2. If you wish to have your own business website designed including a free link under Poland Explorer please contact us so we can discuss your requirements.
+2. If you wish to have your own business website designed including a free link under Poland Explorer Travel and Tourist Guide please contact us so we can discuss your requirements.

 Telephone Number – Fixed line and Mobile